Logoi-Linguistics/Logoi-Linguistics/README.md

             32                      ; 32 is a Constant::Even
             *                       ; * is a VariadicFunction of domain: Numbers.
                 C                   ; C is a Parameter::??, where: ?? = #TypeSignatureIndex#.
-                /                   ; / is a VariadicFunction of domain: Numbers.
-                    9               ; 9 is a Constant::Odd
+                /                   ; / is a VariadicFunction of domain: Numbers? (with exceptions) 9               ; 9 is a Constant::Odd
                     5               ; 5 is a Constant::Prime